HRI Remembers Founder Louis Henkin

 As long as the Human Rights Institute aspires to fulfill his vision, we can’t go wrong.

-—Professor Peter Rosenblum, Human Rights Institute faculty co-director
+—Professor Peter Rosenblum, former Human Rights Institute faculty co-director